Test prep · STEP

 What STEP is

 Each paper is 3 hours and structured around a choice of around 12 substantial questions of which the student answers 6.
-Each question is a full multi-part problem requiring creative mathematical insight, substantial algebraic / calculus manipulation, and clean written argumentation.
+Each question is a full multi-part problem requiring creative mathematical insight, substantial algebraic and calculus manipulation, and clean written argumentation.

 STEP 2 vs STEP 3